digi-embedded/meta-digi/README.md

 * For P2P connections Digi recommends "Negotiated GO" modes.
 The QCA6564 devices (ConnectCore 6UL and ConnectCore 6 Plus) running a 4.9 kernel version fail to join to autonomous groups.
-* Trustfence secure console is not supported on U-Boot v2017.03.
-In order to use this functionality, U-Boot v2015.04 will be required.

 ## ConnectCore 6UL